It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 Ninety-nine percent of businesses in America today are considered small businesses, and eighty percent of those are lone operators.

-According to the U.S. Census Bureau, of those small businesses that do have employees, only 4% manage to net $1 million a year.
+According to the U.S. Census Bureau, of those small businesses with employees, only 4% manage to net $1 million a year.

 If you are in real estate, go ahead and slash those odds in half.